Special Actions: Create Custom Special Actions

 Add New Custom Special Action, Edit, Delete

-Create a new object, modify an existing object, or remove an existing object.
+Create a new action, modify an existing action, or remove an existing action.

 Add or Edit Special Action

-Create a unique name to help identify this object.
+Create a unique name to help identify this action.
 During a session, a user can see this name on the special actions dropdown.

 In the Command field, enter the full path of the application you wish to run.
 Do not use quotation marks; they will be added as necessary.
 Windows systems may make use of the macros provided.
 If the command cannot be located on the remote system, then this custom special action will not appear in the user's list of special actions.